 One of the significant downsides to Wix comes if you decide to leave the platform for WordPress or another website builder.
 Moving a Wix website is a massive pain.
 Most webmasters end up redesigning their entire website rather than going through the trouble.

-Like Wix, Squarespace is a user-friendly website builder that allows roofers to craft a professional-looking design in mere minutes.
+Like Wix, Squarespace is a user-friendly website builder allowing roofers to craft a professional-looking design in minutes.
 Though it lacks the advanced customization tools of WordPress, it provides ease of use.
 About 1.8% of all websites use Squarespace.

 Squarespace comes with world-renowned hosting that allows roofing companies to focus on publishing content and increasing conversion rates.
 In addition, the platform offers a wide variety of template designs, including the option to use multiple templates at once.